visiphilia/visiphilia.github.io/_posts/2016-04-03-big-data-challenge-day.md

 ---
 {% include JB/setup %}

 Thursday was a challenging day.
 I was somewhat nervous about working with approximately 60 high school seniors from across Melbourne, spread across three computer labs at Monash University on Clayton campus, working with [R](www.r-project.org) and the pedestrian sensor data that is available on [Open Data Melbourne](https://data.melbourne.vic.gov.au/Transport-Movement/Pedestrian-Counts/b2ak-trbp).
-The task was to examne the hourly counts of pedestrians taken from sensors spread around the city, some of which have been recording since 2009.
+The task was to examine the hourly counts of pedestrians taken from sensors spread around the city, some of which have been recording since 2009.
+No-one had used R before.

 ### Preliminary descriptions